 Lessons in History

-Apple was the first of the two famous rivals to step into the smartphone app space.
-Apple App store was managed and launched, but none of the rivals could catch up.
-Till Android came into play, and Google Play revolutionised the app world.
+Apple was the first of the two famous rivals to enter the smartphone app space.
+Apple App Store was managed and launched, but none of the rivals could catch up.
+Till Android came into play; Google Play revolutionized the app world.

 Android apps have also increased in number and sheer size

 Quantity Versus Quality